 Agni refers to the energy we have powered at our core.
-The driving force we have to deliver energy to the tips of our body and then circulate it back.
+The driving force we have to deliver energy to the tips of our body and then circulate it around.

 Did you know?

-According to Ayurveda, the fire inside us is called "agni" (this is a word in Sanskrit for fire).
+According to Ayurveda, the fire inside us is called "agni" (this is the word in Sanskrit for fire).
 Agni is the name of the Hindu fire god too.

 It is from this fire that we digest our food and then absorb and transform it into the energy.
 This energy is what our body uses to perform our daily biological functions, perform our daily tasks and enjoy our lives!

 Agni is the driving force of intelligence within our cells, organs and throughout every system in our body.

 What happens when our driving force is low?